ArttuPuttonen/Ohjelmoinnin_syventavat_tekniikat_2025/project/README.md

 # Today - Command Line Event Application

 This project is an extended version of the "Today" application that displays events related to a specific day (typically today) from various sources such as CSV files, an SQLite database, and a web service.
 It also supports adding new events via command-line arguments.
-The project is built using Java (recommended version 21 or Java 17) and managed with Maven.
+The project is built using Java (recommended version 21) and managed with Maven.
 It uses the picocli library for command-line parsing, the sqlite-jdbc driver for database connectivity, Jackson for JSON deserialization, and other techniques covered in the course Ohjelmoinnin Syventävät Tekniikat.

 ## Contents